 And in this instance, what is the swamp?

-The swamp are the K Street lobbyists.
+The swamp are the K-Street lobbyists.

-Well in this particular race, the decades long lobbyist Luther Strange is the Swamp's candidate.
+Well, in this particular race, the decades-long lobbyist Luther Strange is the swamp's candidate.

-And so I hope that the President will reconsider uh the position he has taken, particularly in light of what I hope will be information that is coming to him about the nominee of the Republican Party that he wants to put in place for this Senate race against the Democrats in December.
+And so I hope that the president will reconsider the position he has taken, particularly in light of what I hope will be information that is coming to him about the nominee of the Republican Party that he wants to put in place for this Senate race against the Democrats in December.

 We'll see how it all plays out.